abhinav10905/Habits-Traker-AIML-VITYARTHI_Project/README.md

 # Habits-Traker-AIML-VITYARTHI_Project

 ## 1. Introduction
-This project is a simple **machine learning classifier** that predicts whether a user is likely to complete a habit on a given day, based on:
+This project is a simple **machine learning classifier** that predicts whether a user is likely to complete a habit on a given day based on:
 - Hours of sleep
 - Screen time
 - Whether the habit was done yesterday
 - Day of the week

-The focus is on understanding the basic AIML pipeline: data preparation, model training, and evaluation.
+This project is about understanding the basic **AIML** concepts: data preparation, model training, and model evaluation.

 ---

 ## 2. Problem Statement
-Maintaining daily habits is difficult.
-Factors such as lack of sleep, high screen time, and inconsistent behaviour can affect whether a habit is completed.
-Predicting habit completion can help the user become aware of their patterns and take corrective actions.
+It is hard to maintain daily habits.
+For instance, lack of sleep, excessive screen time, or irregular behavior could influence the chances of completing a daily habit.
+Being able to predict daily habit completion could help the user develop self-awareness about their daily behaviors.

-This project uses a small synthetic dataset to classify each day as:
+This project is based on a small synthetic dataset to predict whether a habit will be completed or not by classifying it as:
-- `completed_today = 1` (habit likely completed), or
+- `completed_today = 1` (i.e., the habit is likely completed), or
-- `completed_today = 0` (habit not completed).
+- `completed_today = 0` (i.e., the habit is not completed).

 ---

 ## 3. Objectives
-- Build a **binary classification** model using Logistic Regression.
+- Develop a **Binary Classification** model using **Logistic Regression**.
-- Learn how to:
+- Learn the following:
-  - Load data from CSV using pandas.
+  - How to load data from a CSV file using pandas.
-  - Split into training and test sets.
+  - How to split data into training sets.
-  - Train and evaluate a model with scikit-learn.
+  - How to evaluate a model using scikit-learn.
-  - Use the trained model to make predictions for new input.
+  - How to use the model to predict values for new data.

 ---

 ## 4. Functional Requirements